Nust Rector files defamation case against 20 people

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He alleged that a political party is involved in spreading false news against him and this was the part of the fifth generation warfare against the armed forces of Pakistan.
-He asked the departments concerned to take the matter seriously and act against those who are busy spreading false allegations against him and take them into account.
+He alleged that a political party is involved in spreading false news against him and this was the part of fifth generation warfare against armed forces of Pakistan.